 What is Palliative Care?

 Palliative care may be appropriate when patients need comfort care but are not yet hospice-eligible.
 Palliative care is primarily directed at providing relief to a terminally ill person through symptom management and pain management.
 The goal is not to cure, but to provide comfort and maintain the highest possible quality of life for as long as life remains.
-Innovative Care Solutions is an interdisciplinary team of board-certified specialists working together to improve quality of life for patients with advanced chronic illness.
+Pure Healthcare is an interdisciplinary team of board-certified specialists working together to improve quality of life for patients with advanced chronic illness.
 Services include symptom and pain management, counseling, advance care planning and support through every stage of care.
-Innovative Care Solutions is located at the Center for Supportive Care in Dayton, Ohio.
-More information is available here.
+Learn more about Pure Healthcare at https://www.purehealthcare.org.